Class-Continuous Conditional Generative Neural Radiance Field: Methods

 \section{Methods}

 Our goal is to make a framework for conditionally controllable 3D-aware image synthesis that guarantees representations of the intensity of conditions with continuous values.
 Given a labeled real-world 2D image dataset, the 3D-aware image generator \textit{G} takes conditions and camera pose, which are denoted by $\textbf{x}$ and $\textbf{d}$, respectively, and latent vectors for representing shape and appearance, i.e., $\textbf{z}_{\textbf{s}}$ and $\textbf{z}_{\textbf{a}}$.
-Then, \textbf{G} produces an image \textbf{I}, corresponding to the input condition.
-At training time, real images from the dataset and \textbf{I} are directed to the discriminator \textbf{D}, which is comprised of residual modules \cite{he2016deep}, while conventional convolutional layers \cite{o2015introduction} and fully-connected layers \cite{pinkus1999approximation} have been used in other generative NeRF models in recent years. \cref{figure_2} shows an overview of our model.
+Then, \textbf{G} produces an image $\hat{\textbf{I}}$, corresponding to the input condition.
+At training time, real images from the dataset and $\hat{\textbf{I}}$ are directed to the discriminator \textbf{D}.
+Figure~\ref{figure_2} shows an overview of our model.